 These same topics play a central role also in Laura’s research in EuroStorie.
-Her intention is to examine refugees’ ideas and experiences of Europe from a security perspective.
-She wishes to find out, how European security is envisioned and experienced by refugees entering Europe, and how refugees socially construct Europe as an area of human security, freedom and justice.
+She examines refugees’ ideas and experiences of Europe from a security perspective.
+She wishes to find out how European security is envisioned and experienced by refugees entering Europe and how refugees socially construct Europe as an area of human security, freedom and justice.
 She seeks to investigate these themes throughout the displacement process, which means that not only will she concentrate on how refugees experience Europe and its security once arrived here, but also, what sorts of ideas and narratives do they connect with them already before entering Europe.
 In order to examine these themes, she will utilize ethnographic research methods and spend time in refugee camps observing and interviewing.